Nepal Television

 Nepal Television (नेपाल टेलिभिजन), shortened to NTV is the Nepali national public state-controlled television broadcaster.
 It's accessible in four languages.
 It is the oldest and most watched television channel in Nepal.
 The news broadcast at 8:00 PM is the channel's most popular show, followed by comedy programmes such as Sakkigoni, Mundre Ko Comedy Club and Meri Bassai.

-It also has four sister channels, NTV PLUS, NTV News, NTV Kohalpur and NTV Itahari, all owned by the Nepali government.
+It also has four sister channels, NTV PLUS, NTV News, NTV Kohalpur, NTV Itahari and NTV World, all owned by the Nepali government.
 The network started broadcasting in HD from 31 January 2019.